Current Projects

 How Can I Apply To Participate?

-Contact adhdkids@ucalgary.ca to complete a 10-minute phone screen with a member of our staff, and subsequently receive an enrollment email regarding a screening appointment.
+Contact adhdkids@ucalgary.ca to complete a 5-minute online survey to determine eligibility and subsequently receive an enrollment email regarding a screening appointment with a team member.

 The Program for the Education and Enrichment of Social Skills (PEERS) for Adolescents